Skip to Main Content

 Raleigh, North Carolina

 "Have You Ever Said, 'I Want To Kick Myself'?
 Here's Your Chance."
-So reads the sign at the Self-Kicking Booth outside the Angus Barn Steakhouse, within hollarin' distance of Raleigh-Durham airport.
+So reads the sign at the Kicking Booth out behind the Angus Barn Steakhouse, within hollerin' distance of Raleigh-Durham International Airport.

 Boot toes: curled from countless impacts.